 The Company is continuously in contact with the authorities in Altenberg and Zinnwald (mayor, municipal council) to update the information on the Project.
 Furthermore, DL has informed the inhabitants of Zinnwald and Altenberg about the project via newspapers and information meetings.
-Over the next months, the Company will push the Zinnwald Lithium Project through the project development stages and complete a detailed engineering design (DD) in Q4 2019.
+Over the next months, the Company will push the Zinnwald Lithium Project through the project development stages and complete a detailed engineering in Q2 2021.
 The following preliminary indicative timetable is proposed: